TanzeelSyed/CC-106395/Phase 3 Parser/readme.md

 }

-// The class includes the list of integer and methods for starting, printing and sorting the array using Bublesort class BS{
+// The class includes the list of integer and methods for starting, printing and sorting the array using Bubblesort algo class BS{

     int[] number ;